We've independently reviewed this article to make sure it's as accurate as we can make it.

-If your dryer isn’t heating up, you need to check that it’s not a clogged dryer vent, a wrongly set timer, or a software issue.
-If those aren’t the cause, then it could be a heating element – like the dryer’s thermal fuse, solenoid, or igniter.
+If your dryer isn’t heating, chances are it’s not getting the proper voltage, or the vent is clogged.
+It could also be a heating element issue- like the dryer’s thermal fuse, solenoid, or igniter.

 Read on to learn how to fix the issue today!

 Craig has helped thousands of other homeowners repair their appliances since 2016.

 James is one of our resident appliance experts with over 16 years of experience.
 He currently works as a Master Technician for SquareTrade, and runs his own appliance repair business.